 As part of our commitment to the community, we actively encourage members to seek support or donations from HSSCU towards their favourite charitable concerns.
 This year, HSSCU aimed to help as many charities as possible, particularly to help during the COVID-19 pandemic.
 We have donated more than €70,000 to a variety of charities.
-A comprehensive list can be found on page 62.
 If you have any charities that you think HSSCU should donate to, please fill out a sponsorship application which can be found on the 'Sponsorship' page on our website.